guni1192/ubuntu_latex_jp/README.md

 Temporary solution:

 You may correctly work the internal synctex of Latex workshop by the following commands in a directory of your Latex project.
+Note:The following way is for a synctex with no compression (.synctex).

 Powershell:
 ```powershell